byuawsfhtl/RLL_computer_vision/CONTRIBUTING.md

 # Contributing

-Here are some good practices that should help the Github page be a bit more consistent.
-Everything is private, so nobody outside of the lab can view anything you upload or post.
+Here are some good practices that should help the Github page be a bit more consistent. **THIS IS A PUBLIC REPOSITORY.
+ONLY UPLOAD WHAT WE ARE ALLOWED TO SHARE.** The repository needs to be public to enable the Wiki.
+The project boards are private, so nobody outside of the lab can view on them.

 ## Project board